arnabk/northone-api/README.md

   - `listSubTask` - Pulls paginated sub-task list.
 Supports multiple criterias with sorting
 - [Artillery](./artillery) can be used to generate random data
 - `yarn start` will start development server, however it expects a mongo instance running locally with port `27017` and host name `mongo` point to `localhost`

+## Code structure

+- [schemas](./src/schemas) has all the GQL schemas used in this project
+- [resolvers](./src/resolvers) has all the resolvers corresponding to the schemas used
+- [log](./src/log) - The project is using winston framework for logging
+- [data-sources] - Mongo/Mongoose data models and Apollo GraphQL data sources

 ## Enhancement consideration for future